Tyler-Johnston/Reptile-Tracker/README.md

             "species": "corn_snake"
         }

-## I should be able to list all of my reptiles
+### I should be able to list all of my reptiles
-- Url: localhost:8000/reptile/
+- URL: localhost:8000/reptile/
  - Type: GET
 -  No body

-## I should be able to create a feeding for a reptile
+### I should be able to create a feeding for a reptile
-- Url: localhost:8000/feeding/{Insert Reptile Id}
+- URL: localhost:8000/feeding/{Insert Reptile Id}
  - Type: POST
  - a foodItem parameter is passed in
  - Body is a json.
 Ex: